undernewmanagement/3cosystem/README.md

 Still here?
 Then let's dig in!

 # Development
+Before starting you need to copy `env.sample` to `env`.
+That is the environment file which will help you to more easily stand up services to testing.

 We live in a Docker world, and I'm a Docker girl.
 That means the preferred way to develop, test, and deploy is using Docker.